iron-io/docs/worker/reference/api/index.md

 #### Request

-The request should be JSON-encoded and contain the following information:
+This endpoint accepts a `multipart/form-data` request, instead of `application/json`.
+The form MUST have a field called `data` that has a JSON literal describing the code.
+An optional field of type file called `file` may contain the zip file containing the worker code.

+`data` MUST contain the following information for both uploading a new package and for updating an existing package:

 * **name**: A unique name for your worker.
 This will be used to assign tasks to the worker as well as to update the code.
 If a worker with this name already exists, the code you are uploading will be added as a new revision.

-When uploading code, the following are required (not required if just updating code options below):

 * **image**: The Docker image for your worker.

+The request also accepts the following optional parameters:

-* **command**: The command to execute when running your worker code.
+* **command**: String.
+The command to execute when running your worker code.
 See [Docker Workflow](/worker/getting_started/) for more information.

-The request also accepts the following optional parameters:

-* **config**: An arbitrary string (usually YAML or JSON) that, if provided, will be available in a file that your worker can access.
+* **config**: String.
+An arbitrary string (usually YAML or JSON) that, if provided, will be available in a file that your worker can access.
 The config file location will be passed in via the -config argument to your worker.
 The config cannot be larger than 64KB in size.
-* **stack**: A string that, if provided, will set the specific language environment.
+* **stack**: **Deprecated**.
+This is not supported for custom Docker images.
+A string that, if provided, will set the specific language environment.
 If blank the language version will be set to default language version defined in runtime.
 [See More Information on Stack settings](http://dev.iron.io/worker/reference/environment/#default_language_versions).
 * **max_concurrency**: The maximum number of workers that should be run in parallel.
 This is useful for keeping your workers from hitting API quotas or overloading databases that are not prepared to handle the highly-concurrent worker environment.
 If omitted, there will be no limit on the number of concurrent workers.
 * **retries**: The maximum number of times failed tasks should be retried, in the event that there's an error while running them.
 If omitted, tasks will not be retried.
 Tasks cannot be retried more than ten times.
 * **retries_delay**: The number of seconds to wait before retries.
 If omitted, tasks will be immediately retried.
 * **default_priority**: The default priority of the tasks running this code.
 Valid values are 0, 1, and 2.
-The priority of the task can be set when queueing the task.
-If it's not set when queueing the task, the default priority is used.
+The priority of the task can also be set when queueing the task.
 * **env_vars**: Environment variables accessible within your code.
-It's a JSON object consisting corresponding key/value pairs.
+It's a JSON object consisting of corresponding key/value pairs.
 Keys and values are intended to be alphanumeric; if you want to pass values composed of wider list of symbols, consider to encode value with base64 encoding and decode it back within your code.

 Your request also needs the following headers, in addition to the headers required by all API calls:

-* **Content-Length**: The number of bytes in your JSON-encoded request body
+* **Content-Length**: The number of bytes in the form-data request.
 * **Content-Type**: Should be set to "multipart/form-data ; boundary={Insert Value Here}" with boundary set to [an appropriate value](http://en.wikipedia.org/wiki/MIME#Multipart_messages).

 **Note**: This request is not limited to 64 KB, unlike other requests.